Lahoriye

 Lahoriye is a 2017 Indian-Punjabi drama film written and directed by Amberdeep Singh.
 It stars Amrinder Gill, Sargun Mehta, Yuvraj Hans, Nimrat Khaira, Sardar Sohi and Guggu Gill.

-Lahoriye is about the effects of the partition of India on Punjab.
+Lahoriye is about the effects of the partition of Punjab.
 The movie deals with the modern India and how two people of different religions and countries begin to love each other and come together by connecting their values of the same culture as Punjabis.
 The film grossed over $1.5 million in three territories, in its opening weekend.
 The film grossed over ₹7.25 crore net in India, in its first week.

 Plot

 Lahoriye is an emotional drama that mostly revolves around two central characters: Kikkar Singh (Amrinder Gill) – a Sikh man from a border town village in Punjab, India; and Ameeran Khan (Sargun Mehta) – a Muslim woman from Lahore, Punjab, Pakistan.

 In present-day Punjab, India; Kikkar Singh, while working in his field one day, sees Ameeran on the other side of the Indo-Pak border and falls in love with her.
 He then visits her in Lahore, Punjab, Pakistan, but before he actually meets her, he is intercepted by Naseem Khan (Yuvraj Hans) – the son of the landlord of Ameeran.
 Kikkar Singh convinces Naseem Khan of his true and honest love for Ameeran Khan, and subsequently Naseem Khan himself helps Kikkar Singh to meet Ameeran at a family function.
 Both confess their love to each other and decide to get married.
 Naseem Khan vows that he would help them in every possible way he could.
 Later on, Naseem Khan falls in love with Harleen Kaur, Kikkar Singh's sister (Nimrat Khaira).